-- Observation is a formal method of gathering evidence about performance.
-Two formal observations of each coordinator are completed by the Director of Curriculum and Instruction each academic year.
-The scores from each observation are used in the final coordinator summative evaluation calculation.
-Refer to the U. S. Virgin Islands Coordinator Guidebook for more information on the coordinator observation procedures and tools. - Coordinator Portfolio is a coordinator-generated documentation of performance on the Coordinator Framework.
+This guidebook provides information and forms needed to develop, share and score the Coordinator Portfolio.
+The Coordinator Portfolio is a coordinator-generated documentation of performance on the Coordinator Framework.
 The coordinator portfolio includes documentation of the completed Professional Growth Plan (PGP).
 The portfolio is assembled throughout the academic year and evaluated by the Director of Curriculum and Instruction near the end of the school year, but before the coordinator's summative evaluation meeting.